 DESCRIPTION

+"This is a control variable.

+It is written by an external management entity when making a management request.
+Changes take effect when dot11WNMRqstRowStatus is set to Active.

-"This attribute indicates the number of beacon transmission times (TBTTs) until the serving AP sends a Disassociation frame to this STA.
+This attribute indicates the number of beacon transmission times (TBTTs) until the serving AP sends a Disassociation frame to this STA.
 Value zero indicates unknown.
 If the Disassociation Imminent bit of the Request Mode field is set to 0, this field is ignored."

 ::= { dot11WNMRequestEntry 49 }